 - As mentioned above, it is highly recommended to wear kitchen gloves to avoid chilli burn when you are handling Scotch Bonnet peppers due to how intensely hot they are.

-- If you don’t want it to get too spicy, simply remove the seeds as that is the hottest part of the chilli pepper.
-This will significantly mellow down the heat level and won’t scare away anyone who can’t take spice.
+- If you don’t want it to get too spicy, simply remove the seeds, as that is the hottest part of the chilli pepper.
+This will significantly mellow down the heat level while retaining the pepper’s distinctive flavour, and won’t scare away anyone who can’t take spice.

-- When cooking the chicken wings, it is important to pre-heat your air fryer beforehand.
+- When cooking the chicken wings, it is important to preheat your air fryer beforehand.
 This is to ensure that the chicken gets cooked straightaway and yields a lovely golden brown finish.
-It also helps to ensure your food gets cooked evenly in the air fryer as well.
+It also helps to ensure your food gets cooked evenly in the air fryer.

 - Do not overcrowd your air fryer and cook in batches if needed.
 This is to ensure your chicken gets cooked evenly – you don’t want to end up having some parts of your chicken still raw and some parts overcooked!